TimesysGit/board-farm-rest-api/spec/README.md

 Individual APIs in this standard are described using files in openapi format in this directory.

-In general, an API is called by make a request of a server and receiving a response.
+In general, an API is called by making a request of a server and receiving a response.
 Usually, the materials for the request are passed in JSON format, and the response is transmitted back to the requesting client also in JSON format.